45 Best Facebook Business Page Tips, Tricks, and Optimizations

-Over 1.7 billion people now use Facebook.
-Let that sink in.
+Over 1.7 billion people use Facebook.
+Allow that to sink in.

-That makes Facebook the most used social network in the world by 1.2 billion.
-For social media marketers, more users mean more consumers.
+That makes Facebook the most used social network in the world by over 1.2 billion people.
+For social media marketers, more users mean more fans and customers.
 But with more users comes more competition.
-Now because of factors like the Facebook algorithm changes, social media marketers need to be savvier than ever to compete.
+Now because of regular Facebook algorithm updates, social media marketers need to be savvier than ever to compete.

-Marketers need to pull out all the stops to make sure their Facebook channel is easy to find, provides value, and represents their business in the best ways possible.
+Marketers need to pull out all the stops to make sure their Facebook business page is helpful, easy to find, provides value, and represents their business in the best way possible.
+In market where everything is done online, anything less is a loss revenue.

 2. Double down on past successes